 The feared impact on oil producing countries

-Every country who produces oil is suffering in this area, but there is fear that the situation could trigger political instability and poverty in the smaller countries whose finances are so tightly tied to oil prices.
+Every country that produces oil is suffering in this area, but there is fear that the situation could trigger political instability and poverty in the smaller countries whose finances are so tightly tied to oil prices.

 Coming out of lockdown

 However, there is some kind of light at the end of the tunnel for the oil industry.
-As some lockdown restrictions are eased and people start travelling more, demand for fuel and oil increases.
+As some lockdown restrictions are eased and people start travelling more, the demand for fuel and oil increases.
 Already, the price of a barrel of oil has gone up and at-the-pump prices are increasing.